Two types of apps

 Multi-file apps

 Simple apps live in a single document, but larger projects can be split across multiple files in a folder — for example, anindex.html entry file alongside separate CSS, JavaScript, and image files.
-When a folder contains an entry file named index.html, index.jsx, or index.tsx, a Run app button appears on the folder card, letting you launch the whole folder as one app.
+When a folder contains an entry file named index.html, index.jsx, or index.tsx, a Run app button appears directly on the folder row, letting you launch the whole folder as one app without navigating into it.

 How apps work